 Engaging young people

-The Poetry Society’s Young Poets Network hosts writing challenges for young poets aged 11-25, and will this year feature a series of Shakespeare-inspired prompts.
-First up is a challenge based on Henry V, where poets are asked to write work about the Battle of Agincourt which took place 600 years ago to enter into the Agincourt 600 Poetry Competition.
+The Poetry Society’s Young Poets Network hosts writing challenges for young poets aged 11-25, and in 2016 featured a series of Shakespeare-inspired prompts.
+These included a challenge based on Henry V, where poets were asked to write work about the Battle of Agincourt which took place 600 years ago to enter into the Agincourt 600 Poetry Competition.

-Poetryclass, The Poetry Society’s programme of resources for teachers, will also produce new ideas for approaching Shakespeare’s poetry in the classroom.
+Poetryclass, The Poetry Society’s programme of resources for teachers, also contains new ideas for approaching Shakespeare’s poetry in the classroom.